bob983/hexo-multiauthor/README.md

 ## Description

 This plugin adds support for multiple authors.
 You can add author to a post by adding `authorId` to frontmatter.
+You can see it in action at http://blog.cngroup.dk.
+It uses modified `twbootstrap` template.

     title: Sample post